top of page

 The Latest from FoodWaves:

 - During the winter the daylight hours go below 10 hours.
 This is called the Persephone Period.
 During this time plants essentially do not grow (you could argue that they grow some, but it is soooooo slow that you would be hard pressed to measure it).
-We entered this period on Nov 5th, 2023.
-That means that it is time for the farm to hibernate and regroup for next year.
+We will exit this period on Feb 6th 2025.
+This means that it's about time for the farm to come back to life.
+We'll get back growing soon!

 - You can find us every Saturday at the PSU Farmer's Market from mid-April through Thanksgiving.
 Visit us there for a sampling of our delicious specialty arugulas, lettuces, vegetables, and pasture-raised chicken eggs.